doublesecretagency/craft-notifier/docs/getting-started/settings/php-config.md

 ## Settings available via Control Panel

-The following settings can also be managed on the [Settings](/getting-started/settings) page.
+The following settings can also be managed on the [Control Panel](/getting-started/settings/control-panel) page.

 ### Logging